relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 Once that is done, the secondary Merge1 should be connected to the same Merge1 DB as the primary Merge1 server.
 If for any reason the production server goes down, you just need to run the services on the second Merge1.
 Please note that no service should be started on the secondary Merge1 if the production is running.
 For the DB, you can take backups on a daily basis or apply any other standard SQL Server  HA scenarios that you wish.

+## Appendix D: Sync of Config Folder

+All configured Data Sources in the RelOne instance serialize their current state as a json file as well as save a csv file of all the linked monitored individuals.
+These files are saved in the config folder for each data source.
+Trace Shipper can retrieve all config folders which allows for a way to sync data sources and monitored individuals from local to remote instance.